This post is also available in: Italiano (Italian)

 Yet I’ve tried very hard not to write an overly nostalgic post, but I still hope to be able to transmit some of the love I feel for this stretch of coast that I now feel like my home, as we spend almost every summer weekend (and not only Summer) riding there on our MotoGuzzi Griso for our special Amalfi Coast road trip.

 The Amalfi Coast is considered a World Heritage Site by UNESCO since 1997 and it’s located to the South of the Sorrento Peninsula.
 It goes from Positano to Vietri sul Mare.
 You will be able to start your Amalfi Coast Road trip on the SS163.
 If you intend to use public transport and arrive from Naples, to reach Positano you will need to take a train, Circumvesuviana, to Sorrento.
 From there, SITA buses will take you to Positano and the other towns, up to Vietri sul Mare.
 The ticket you have to purchase is the TIC NA-6 (Campania Integrated Ticket) which is valid for 190 minutes from the first validation and costs €5.
-If you are using the public transport, make sure to visit also the Art Stations in Naples: free contemporary art museums in the metro stations!
+If you are using the public transport, make sure to visit also the Art Stations in Naples: free contemporary art museums in the metro stations (you can also use them to explore all the amazing things to see in Naples)!
 Alternatively you could book a private transfer, but costs will rise a lot.

 The most important thing is not to let the internet trolls scare you away from visiting Naples.
 The city is safe and it’s a good starting point to explore the Amalfi Coast.